Model-independent dark matter detection with the Cherenkov Telescope Array Observatory: Gamma Ray Backgrounds

 \subsection{Interstellar Emission Background}

 The interstellar emission background is a diffuse emission component of $\gamma$-rays extending along the Galactic Plane originating from the interaction of cosmic rays with the interstellar gas and radiation fields \cite{Fermi_LAT_IEM_Model}.
 It was the brightest emission component in the Fermi-LAT data of the Galactic Plane \cite{FermiLAT_Diffuse_GR_Obs}.
 We utilise the spatial morphology of the Fermi-LAT \texttt{Pass 8} interstellar emission model and the power-law spectrum developed by \cite{Gaggero_2017}.
 This is in an effort to emulate the background model used for this component in \cite{CTA2021} to make later comparison more appropriate.
+We note, however, that the diffuse component, particularly outside of Fermi-LAT's sensitivity range, is not completely understood, and uneven distributions of the Galactic cosmic rays around the Galactic Centre could also potentially bias a result.